-Trauma happens to us, our friends, our families, and our co-workers.
-Experiences such as sexual assault, being physically assaulted at work, or witnessing a horrific event can have a huge impact on our brains, our emotional baseline, and our functioning capacity.
+Trauma can be experienced directly or vicariously.
+Experiences such as sexual or physical assault, encounters with racial bias or discrimination, or witnessing a horrific event can have a huge impact on our brains, our emotional baseline, and our functioning capacity.

-FEAP offers counseling services to employees dealing with immediate crisis or historical trauma which is actively impacting daily functioning.
+FEAP offers trauma informed assessment and short term counseling services to employees dealing with immediate crisis or historical trauma which is actively impacting daily functioning.

-While PTSD is experienced differently in every person, here are some of the possible symptoms:
+While traumatic events are experienced differently in every person, here are some possible symptoms:

 - Inability to remember parts of traumatic event